13472889991/ToDoList/README.md

-To Do List application written in Python with Django
+Habit tracking web application written in Python with Django